bitagoras/xtype/README.md

 Overview
 --------

 Xeno is a gerenal-purpose description language for binary data.
-It is the binary equivalent to [XML](https://www.w3.org/XML/) or [JSON](http://www.json.org/) without their limitations of efficiency.
+It is the binary equivalent to text formats [XML](https://www.w3.org/XML/) or [JSON](http://www.json.org/) without their limitations of efficiency.

 The name Xeno derives from the ancient Greek word ξένος (_alien_), which well describes the property of a non-human-readable binary language.

 Basic idea
 ----------

 The grammar tries to be minimalistic while it covers all possible application cases.
 Missing features of the format can be added by so-called _footnotes_.
 As in books, footnotes can be ignored while reading, but provide additional background information on the meaning or context.
-A footnote adds user-defined meta data to an element, which allows the application to read or understand the data in a new specific way.
+A footnote adds user-defined meta data to the element, which allows the application to read or understand the data in a new specific way.

 Properties
 ----------